kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 }
 ```

-4. Let's assume the following server-side endpoint profile, which corresponds to the schema.
+4. Let's have the following server-side endpoint profile to complement our server-side schema.

 ```json
 {